-Trellis’s website for Slate Milk, a high-protein chocolate milk and latte brand, relies on custom typography, professionally shot images of products and very to-the-point copy to engage and convert customers.
+Trellis’s website for Slate Milk, a high-protein chocolate milk and latte brand, relies on custom typography, professionally shot images of products, and very to-the-point copy to engage and convert customers.

 The sporty nature of this particular product is reflected in numerous endorsements and reviews by top US athletes that provide social proof.
 A modest lineup of only three main products is featured throughout the website in photographs depicting everyday consumption: from work hours pick-me-up to post-workout “fuel.”

-The shop features a large image of three Slate Milk flavors, the choice of different package types, variety pack, quantity and, once again, a black Add to Cart button against a light blue background.
+The shop features a large image of three Slate Milk flavors, the choice of different package types, variety pack, quantity, and, once again, a black Add to Cart button against a light blue background.

 User-generated content, such as product reviews and photos, is a major aspect of the product page.

-Scattered content sections throughout the homepage
+- Scattered content sections throughout the homepage

-Shop section is all images, no names or descriptions
+- Shop section is all images, no names or descriptions

-Nooo Agency from Padova, Italy is behind the exquisite website design for Choose fashion brand.
+Nooo Agency from Padova, Italy is behind the exquisite modern eCommerce website design for Choose fashion brand.
 Sporting a logo that follows the trends in the fashion industry, the website displays the creative nature of this vertical using a very minimalist platform.

-Large fonts, a lot of white space, the main menu on the top right that opens across the entire screen and its unevenly scattered content elements are the cornerstone of Choose’s website layout.
+Large fonts, a lot of white space, the main menu on the top right that opens across the entire screen, and its unevenly scattered content elements are the cornerstone of Choose’s website layout.
 The auxiliary navigation on the left is sticky, while animated gifs and background videos provide a surprise factor to the user experience.